abroekhof/drln_p1_navigation/Report.md

 ## Future work

-I attempted to incorporate the prioritized recall for the replay buffer, in particular the rank-based method, however quickly got bogged down in implementation details.
+I attempted to incorporate the prioritized recall for the replay buffer, in particular the rank-based method, however quickly got bogged down in implementation details (see the `prioritized` branch).
 It turns out that the implementation strongly affects the running time, as calculating the probabilities for the experiences is the dominating component.
 OpenAI has implemented a variant of prioritized replay, which might be a faster way to get it working.

 I did not attempt dueling or double DQN methods, but they would be obvious next steps.